open-data-fabric/open-data-fabric/src/open-data-fabric.md

 - [Merge Strategies](#merge-strategies)

 ## Hash
-[Cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) are used by the system in these two scenarios:
+[Cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) are used by the system in these three scenarios:
+- Computing a logical hash sum of a [Data Slice](#data-slice).
-- For computing a checksum of a [Data Slice](#data-slice).
+- Computing a physical hash sum of a [Data Slice](#data-slice).
-- For computing a checksum of a [MetadataBlock](#metadata-chain).
+- Computing a hash sum of a [MetadataBlock](#metadata-chain).

-Whenever new events are appended to the [Data](#data) the [Metadata Chain](#metadata-chain) will also be extended with a block containing a checksum of the new data slice.
-The checksum provides a very quick and reliable way to later validate that the data matches the one that has been written earlier.
+Whenever new events are appended to the [Data](#data) the [Metadata Chain](#metadata-chain) will also be extended with a block containing a hash sum of the new data slice.
+The hash sum provides a very quick and reliable way to later validate that the data matches the one that has been written earlier.

 The new [MetadataBlock](#metadata-chain) will also be cryptographically signed to guarantee its integrity - this excludes any malicious or accidental alterations to the block.

 Usage examples:
 - If the [Metadata Chain](#metadata-chain) of a certain dataset is reliably known (e.g. available from many independent peers) a peer can then download the [Data](#data) from any untrusted source and use the hash function to validate the authenticity of every data slice that composes it.
-- The trustworthiness of any [Dataset](#dataset) can be established by reviewing the transformations it claims to be performing on data (contained in the [Metadata Chain](#metadata-chain)), re-applying those transformations in a trusted environment, and then comparing the checksums of the result slices.
+- The trustworthiness of any [Dataset](#dataset) can be established by reviewing the transformations it claims to be performing on data (contained in the [Metadata Chain](#metadata-chain)), re-applying those transformations in a trusted environment, and then comparing the hash sums of the result slices.

 See also:
 - [Data Hashing](#data-hashing)